 Figure 3.14 Reasons for Walking

 MOTORCYCLING

 Reasons for Travelling by Motorcycle

 No values are used in figure 3.15 as respondents could select as many options as were appropriate.
 The figure therefore represents the comparative reasons why students travel by motorcycle to their place of study.
-The wide spread of responses suggests there are many reasons students use motorcycles.
+Due to the very small number of students who responded to this question the results provide limited insight.